pehaa/elephphant/README.md

 # Welcome to Play to meet the elePHPhant

-Just [start to play](http://wptemplates.pehaa.com/elephphant) to discover the very bases of php.
+Just [start to play](http://wptemplates.pehaa.com/elephphant) to discover the very basis of php.
 Inspired by [Silent Teacher](http://silentteacher.toxicode.fr/)

 ### Change Log